irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 However, this time there is an additional problem: the meta-message is sent through the RMW on the `/MyTopic/_intra` topic.
 Also, the `Subscription` in the second process will be listening to that topic.
 This results in that the meta-message will be delivered to both `Subscription`s.
-The one in the second topic will still try to use the meta-message to retrieve something from the `IntraProcessManager`.
-In this simple scenario it will not be able to find anything and this will only result in a warning message.
-However, if some `Publisher` with intra-process communication enabled happens to be present also in that process, then the `Subscription` will end up extracting something from the ring buffer.
-This is due to the fact that the id of the publisher contained in the meta-message is just an integer value guaranteed to be unique only within the process that generated it.

-This situation has two possible outcomes: if the `Publisher` from which the message is extracted has the same message type as the `Subscription`, then the problem will not be noticed, even if the `Subscription` is taking a message that can potentially be old or destinated to a different consumer.
-On the other hand, if the `Publisher` from which the message is extracted has a different message type from the one of the `Subscription`, the `static_cast` operations performed by the `IntraProcessManager` will cause an access violation error.
+Note that the `Subscription` in the second process will discard the meta-message since it does not come from any `Publisher` within the same context.

+The overhead caused by the additional publication of meta-messages can be potentially reduced by appending to the intra-process topic names a process specific identifier.

 ## Proposed implementation